 A passport is an internationally recognized travel document attesting to the identity and nationality of the bearer.
 In essence, it is a request on the part of the issuing government that officials of foreign governments permit the bearer to travel or sojourn in their territories and to afford them all lawful aid and protection.
 You may apply for a U.S. Passport Book or a U.S. Passport Card.

 The Clerk of Courts Office is the local government agency that may accept applications for passports.
 That application is then passed on to one of the passport services designated by the Secretary of State.
 The application is then reviewed, and is then issued or denied, and returned to the applicant by mail.
-During peak travel periods, this process may take ten weeks, so allow plenty of time before you intend to travel.
+During peak travel periods, this process may take several weeks, so allow plenty of time before you intend to travel.

 The appropriate forms are available online at www.travel.state.gov and are also provided in the Passport Department located in the Clerk’s Annex building, room 126.
 The form must be signed in the presence of the passport clerk at the time it is submitted.